ALDON94/argus/README.md

 **if you want to convert the script to .EXE There's to ways you can go for it**

-# 1st using the pyinstaller module
+# First option using the pyinstaller module

 *pip3 install pyinstaller*